Existence of knotted vortex tubes in steady Euler flows: Acknowledgments

 \section{Acknowledgments}

-This work is supported in part by the Spanish MINECO under grants~FIS2011-22566 (A.E.), MTM2010-21186-C02-01 (D.P.-S.) and the ICMAT Severo Ochoa grant SEV-2011-0087 (A.E.\ and D.P.S.), and by Banco Santander--UCM under grant~GR35/10-A-910556 (A.E.).
-The authors acknowledge the Spanish Ministry of Science for financial support through the Ram\'on y Cajal program.
+This work is supported in part by the Spanish MINECO under grants~FIS2011-22566 (A.E.) and the ICMAT Severo Ochoa grant SEV-2011-0087 (A.E.\ and D.P.S.).
+The authors are respectively supported by the Ram\'on y Cajal program (A.E.) and an ERC starting grant 335079 (D.P.S.).